ev3dev-python-tools/ev3devrpyc/README.md

 Then the 'ev3devrpyc' module loads a special importer which instead of loading the ev3dev modules from the simulator it proxies the ev3dev modules on a remote EV3.
 So when doing API calls to this proxied module all these calls are forwarded to the EV3.
+The RPyC library is used to implement this proxy, hence the name ev3devrpyc.

 For an example see: https://github.com/ev3dev-python-tools/thonny-ev3dev/wiki/Example